Inside: Money can be a tool to follow God’s will and spread His word. It is not our money, but God’s money. Learn the benefits to giving back to God.

 All church wants is money, you’ve heard that right?

-As a result, it’s a hard write for me because I’m struggling with this too.
+As a result, it’s a hard topic for me because I’m struggling with this too.

 I want to give till it hurts, but I still enjoy my coffee from the local coffee shop every week.
 We purchase without even considering how this will affect our giving.